-Supporting TCP/IP networking, SMTP e-mail, HTTP and other Internet related protocols.
-The camera can be utilized in a mixed operating system environment, such as Windows.
-It can be integrated easily into other Internet/Intranet applications.
+The camera supports TCP/IP networking, SMTP e-mail, HTTP and other Internet related protocols.
+It can be utilized in a mixed operating system environment, including Windows 98SE/ME/2000/XP and Windows NT 4.0.
+It can be integrated easily into other www/Intranet applications.